golemfactory/docker-provider/README.md

 ### Switching Between Mainnet and Testnet

 By default, the provider starts on the testnet.
 You can switch to the mainnet by modifying the `Dockerfile`.
 Replace `--payment-network testnet` with `--payment-network mainnet` in CMD.

+If you need to, you can also change the subnet by adding `--subnet your-subnet-name` in CMD.

 ### Modifying Prices